Eric M. Davis, DVM, Dipl. AVDC

 After six years of intensive training and study, which culminated in a rigorous three-day examination, he achieved the distinction of becoming a Diplomate of the AVDC, one of six in New York State, and one of approximately 110 practicing in the entire United States.
 Dr. Davis ended his service to Cornell in December of 2005.
 In early 2006, he established Animal Dental Specialists of Upstate New York, a specialty practice limited to dentistry and oral surgery on animal patients referred by other veterinarians.
 He is the author of many articles on dental subjects and has published a number of articles in scientific journals.

-Dr. Davis has been married to his wife Hannah since 1991 and in addition to two lovely daughters, Briana and Lauren, and five grandchildren, the family also includes three dogs, two cats, three birds, one horse, one pot-bellied pig, and two aquaria, one of which is a reef tank.
+Dr. Davis has been married to his wife Hannah since 1991 and in addition to two lovely daughters, Briana and Lauren, and five grandchildren, the family also includes two dogs, two cats, three birds, one horse, one pot-bellied pig, one goat, and two aquaria, one of which is a reef tank.
 He used to be a long-distance bicyclist and brew his own beer.
 Now he drinks craft beer made by others, and cycles between the easy chair and the sofa.
 New hobbies include making wooden toys and furniture for his grandchildren and writing articles for peer-reviewed journals on a variety of oral health topics in animals and humans.